libp2p/docs/content/guides/getting-started/browser-to-browser.md

 });
 ```

-The `createLibp2p` invocation creates a libp2p peer which has its own associated key pair and [Peer ID]({{< relref "/concepts/fundamentals/peers#peer-id" >}}) with support for the WebTransport and WebRTC transports, as well as the [identify protocol]({{< relref "/concepts/fundamentals/protocols#identify" >}}).
+The `createLibp2p` invocation creates a libp2p peer which has its own associated key pair and [Peer ID]({{< relref "/concepts/fundamentals/peers#peer-id" >}}) with support for the WebSocket , WebTransport and WebRTC transports, as well as the [identify protocol]({{< relref "/concepts/fundamentals/protocols#identify" >}}).
 It also uses noise for to ensure that all connections are encrypted, and yamux as the stream multiplexer for the relayed connection.

-This is the minimal configuration needed to establish a connection to the local bootstrapper.
-In the next step, you will use the frontend to connect to the bootstrapper.
+This is the minimal configuration needed to establish a connection to the local relay.
+In the next step, you will use the frontend to connect to the relay.

 {{< alert icon="💡" context="note">}}
 **Why is yamux needed?**

-You may notice that the above js-libp2p configuration adds yamux as the stream multiplexer, even though both WebRTC and WebTransport come with native [stream multiplexing]({{< relref "/concepts/multiplex/overview" >}}).
+You may notice that the above js-libp2p configuration adds yamux as the stream multiplexer.
+While both WebRTC and WebTransport come with native [stream multiplexing]({{< relref "/concepts/multiplex/overview" >}}), yamux is still needed for WebSockets and to multiplex the circuit relay connection.

 ![diagram showing circuit relay](/webrtc-guide/circuit-relay-diagram.png)

-When a browser initiates the connection to another browser over a circuit relay, the underlying WebTransport stream to the bootstrapper is multiplexed and encrypted by WebTransport.
-However, the relayed connection needs to be encrypted by noise, otherwise, the relay could eavesdrop on all the traffic.
-Once the relayed connection between the browsers is encrypted, it also needs yamux to create a stream for the signalling protocol.
+When a browser initiates the connection to another browser over a circuit relay, the underlying WebSocket stream to the relay is multiplexed by yamux and encrypted by Noise.
+In the case of WebTransport it is multiplexed and encrypted natively.
+Either way, the relayed connection between the two browsers needs to be encrypted by noise, otherwise, the relay could eavesdrop on all the traffic.
+Once the relayed connection between the browsers is encrypted, it also needs yamux to create a stream for the signaling protocol.

 {{< /alert >}}

-## Step 4: Connect to the bootstrapper from the browser
+## Step 4: Connect to the relay from the browser

-In this step, you will connect the browser js-libp2p peer to the go-libp2p bootstrapper peer.
+In this step, you will connect the browser js-libp2p peer to the node.js relay peer.

 In a new terminal window, open the repository cloned in the previous step: